 Solitary Watch offers interns an opportunity to gain reporting, research, and outreach skills while working on an important domestic human rights issue.
 Individuals with a background or interest in journalism, law, and criminal justice, including formerly incarcerated individuals and others directly impacted by the criminal justice system, are especially encouraged to apply, as are those interested in utilizing media to advance social justice.

 Interns work a flexible part-time schedule.
 The minimum time commitment is 8 hours/week during the school year and 15/week during the summer; more is welcome.
+Start and end dates are somewhat flexible.

 We are happy to fulfill the supervision requirements of any college internship program.